 I do pretty much all the house cleaning.
 My mom does a good job of keeping me quiet.
 She threatens to make me go to summer school or do online school.
-Dad and her both know my grades aren't that well.
+Dad and her both know my grades aren't that well, but that's not the only thing they know. a

-But that's not the only thing they know, about two years ago I started hearing voices in my head.
-Usually it's only when I'm outside.
+About two years ago, I started hearing voices in my head.
+Usually, it's only when I'm outside.
 It's like I hear random conversations.
 I had told my parents immediately because I thought I was going crazy.

 YOU ARE READING

 Beyond the Iron Gate (The Faery Meadow Book 1)Paranormal

 Hearing strange voices in her head, Elaine begins to question her sanity.
 It does not help either that she and her stepmom don't exactly get along.
 So when a strange boy her age named Lorcan tells her about faeries and takes her away to meet his kin...